The Rise of Christianity

 How cheap?

 To the point where our headlines are constantly filled with accounts of murders: neighbors killing neighbors, parents killing their children and one another and children killing their parents and one another, often over the most trivial of issues.
 Add to that the constant drive-by shootings by gangs, predation by other criminals and mass-shootings in schools, churches, and other public venues.
-What manages to escape the headlines because of the ultra-liberal drive-by media is the millions of innocent babies killed in the name of “choice.”
+Not to mention the millions of innocent babies killed in the name of “choice.”

 When Christianity was the ethical and moral standard of Western Civilization, a single human life was so precious all such behaviors were anomalies, not the norm.